m17kea/otto/README.md

 - `nanoatmega328new`: main sketch, new bootloader
 - `nano_calibrate`: calibration sketch, old bootloader (9600 baud)
 - `nano_calibrate_new`: calibration sketch, new bootloader (9600 baud)
+- `nano_allmoves`: all-moves demo, old bootloader
+- `nano_allmoves_new`: all-moves demo, new bootloader

+### Otto all-moves demo
+- Arduino sketch: `arduino/otto_allmoves/otto_allmoves.ino`
+- Uses the 8x8 LED matrix on A3/A2/A1 if installed.

 ## Libraries
 - PlatformIO pulls the OttoDIY library via `lib_deps` in `platformio.ini`.